Welcome to Grand National Trends!

 By analysing the career performance statistics of past runners, and applying specific trends based on STAMINA, FORM, WEIGHT and a few others to this years’ runners, we can identify the horses that fit the profile of a typical Grand National winner.

 The National has changed quite a lot over the past decade which made this process a bit like hitting a moving target for a few years.
 The latest changes came in 2013, when the race distance was shortened and a new softer core fencing was introduced to improve safety.
-These modifications have thankfully worked, but they have also undoubtedly lessened the race as a test of jumping ability, putting even more emphasis on our and out staying power.
+These modifications have thankfully worked, but they have also undoubtedly lessened the race as a test of pure jumping ability, putting even more emphasis on our and out staying power.

 These shifting trends led to a few lean years from 2014-2016, but we have come back strongly over the past two years as a new set of emerging trends have become clearer with each edition of the race.